irena-sharapova/rsschool-cv/cv.md

 - Developed a feature that allows registered users to leave their reviews.
 - Full Project Tech Stack: Java, JavaScript, React, Spring Boot, MySQL Workbench, Open Trivia API.

-#### Freelance Photographer — USA
-#### 2023 – 2025

-- Manages photography projects, meeting deadlines and requirements with a 99% client satisfaction rate.
-- Optimizes image quality, reducing post-production corrections in Photoshop and Lightroom by 95%.

-#### Career Break — Relocated to the USA
-#### September 2019 - March 2023
-- Focused on professional development by learning photography skills and completing courses in Lightroom and Photoshop.

 #### Project Manager / Engineer — Pump Manufacturing for Power Plants (Russia)
 #### 2012 – 2018